SalinaYu/ASEwhat-happens-when/README.md

 ## Introduction

-Today's exercise is an attempt to answer the age old interview question "What happens when you type a URL in your browser's address box and hit enter?".
+Today's exercise is an attempt to answer the age old interview question "What happens when you type a URL in your browser's address box and hit _enter_?".

-The point of this question in an interview is to test how the candidate can articulate and link the various layers of this process across domains of IT knowledge.
-For today's exercise, we will narrow that down a bit to focus in the parts of the stack that will be applicable to ASEs.
+The point of this question in an interview is to test how the candidate can articulate and link the various layers of the HTTP request/response process across domains of IT knowledge.
+For today's exercise, we will narrow that down a bit to focus on the parts of the stack that will be applicable to ASEs.

 ## Skipping over the keyboard

 I've heard candidates go into excrutiating detail about physical key presses, OS interupts, etc.

 ```
 ...the Enter key bottoms out on the keyboard, an electrical circuit is closed (either directly or capacitively), current flows into the logic circuitry of the keyboard ...
 ```

 We're not concerned about that for this session.
 Suffice to say that the input (_www.google.com_) was populated in the browser bar.
 The _Enter_ key has been pressed.

 ## Parsing the URL